Working with us

 The following list provides potential co-supervision partners for exciting opportunities to pursue interdisciplinary projects.
 The list is not exhaustive.

-- Lars Steinmetz, EMBL and Stanford: statistical method development for phenotyping environmental microbial communities using high-speed fluorescence image–enabled cell sorting
+• Davide Risso, University of Padova: statistical method development for spatial omics, deep - Lars Steinmetz, EMBL and Stanford: statistical method development for phenotyping environmental microbial communities using high-speed fluorescence image–enabled cell sorting